Takzzg/Takzzg/README.md

-### Hi, my name is Guido, i'm a Fullstack Developer.
+### Hi! my name is Guido, i'm a Fullstack Developer.
 I consider myself to be meticulous, friendly and resposible.
 Committed when working as part of a team.
 I enjoy building modular and robust systems, I take special care of code legibility and style.